EIDA/mediatorws/README.rst

 be preferred.
 An exemplary setup with *mod_wsgi* and Apache2 is described in the section `Deploying to a webserver`_.
 Alternatively use Gunicorn or uWSGI.

-The services write temporary files to the :code:`tmpdir`, so this directory will fill up.
-It is recommended to purge this directory regularly, e.g., using a tool like `tmpreaper`.

 To expose the service to port 80, a `reverse proxy
 <https://en.wikipedia.org/wiki/Reverse_proxy>`_ like `nginx
 <https://www.nginx.com/>`_ should be used.